HyvonenGroup/Scripts/Example_folder/Sequencing_tools/README.md

 Two independent ways to highlight regions of interest in `--report` output:

-- **`--motifs "NAME=SEQUENCE,..."`** (default: `TEV=GAAAACCTGTACTTCCAGGGA,8xHis=CATCACCATCACCATCACCATCAC`) — exact literal DNA sequence search, both strands.
-Use this for short, well-defined motifs (protease sites, tags, primer-binding sites) where you know the precise sequence.
-Recommended default, since annotated feature boundaries in SnapGene/GenBank files are sometimes inflated or inconsistent (e.g. a "TEV site" feature that was auto-extended to cover an entire insert rather than just the ~21 bp cleavage recognition sequence).
+- **`--motifs "NAME=SEQUENCE,..."`** (default: `TEV=GAAAACCTGTACTTCCAGGGA,8xHis=CATCACCATCACCATCACCATCAC`) exact literal DNA sequence search, both strands.
+To use for short, well-defined motifs (protease sites, tags, primer-binding sites) where one knows the precise sequence.
+Recommended default, since annotated feature boundaries in SnapGene/GenBank files are sometimes inflated or inconsistent.
-- **`--highlight-features "keyword,..."`** (off by default) — case-insensitive keyword match against GenBank/SnapGene feature labels/notes/genes (e.g. `"Strep,GB1"`).
-Use this when the annotated span is trustworthy and you don't want to type out the sequence.
+- **`--highlight-features "keyword,..."`** (off by default) case-insensitive keyword match against GenBank/SnapGene feature labels/notes/genes (e.g. `"Strep,GB1"`).
+Use this when the annotated span is trustworthy and one doesn't want to type out the sequence.
-- **`--restriction-enzymes "NAME,..."`** (default: `BamHI,XhoI`) — locates recognition sites for any enzyme known to `Bio.Restriction`.
+- **`--restriction-enzymes "NAME,..."`** (default: `BamHI,XhoI`) locates recognition sites for any enzyme known to `Bio.Restriction`.

 ## CLI reference